 Get the expert opinion

 Taking the lead on calculating the ARV of your potential flip doesn’t mean you have to go at it alone.
 If you are working with a real estate agent, ask him or her what they think.
 Better yet, find a private lender who could confirm your estimate before you spend money on the appraisal.
-As the DC-area top hard money lenders, we work hand-in-hand with our borrower to make sure that their flip is a success.
+As the DC-area top hard money lenders, we work hand-in-hand with our borrowers to make sure that their flip is a success.
 After all, the more money you make, the more secure our private loans are and the more repeat business we have.
 While we don’t want to be your personal assistant in running your comps (this is your job as an investor), we can certainly offer another set of eyes to confirm your estimate.